Wabtey/ParallelCinema/docs/report.md

 ## Overview

+I decided to concept this solution using the java monitor.
-`Customer` and `SuperWorker` are `Threads`. `Room` is the shared object.
+`Customer` and `SuperWorker` are `Thread`s. `Room` is the shared object.

 ## Objects

 ### Cinema

-I've paved the way for several cinema's rooms, but in this release only one will be used.
+I've paved the way for several cinema's rooms, but in the test setup (`main` function) only one is used.
-In the

 ### Customer